Oculogyric crisis: Causes

 Drugs that can trigger an oculogyric crisis include neuroleptics (such as haloperidol, chlorpromazine, fluphenazine, olanzapine), carbamazepine, chloroquine, cisplatin, diazoxide, levodopa, lithium, metoclopramide, lurasidone, domperidone, nifedipine, pemoline, phencyclidine ("PCP"), reserpine, and cetirizine, an antihistamine.
 High-potency neuroleptics are the most common cause.

 Other causes can include aromatic L-amino acid decarboxylase deficiency, postencephalitic Parkinson's, Tourette's syndrome, multiple sclerosis, neurosyphilis, head trauma, bilateral thalamic infarction, lesions of the fourth ventricle, cystic glioma of the third ventricle, herpes encephalitis, kernicterus and juvenile Parkinson's disease.

-Patients with procyclidine addiction or craving may simulate signs of EPS to receive procyclidine.

 Diagnosis

 The diagnosis of oculogyric crisis is largely clinical and involves taking a focused history and physical examination to identify possible triggers for the crisis and rule out other causes of abnormal ocular movements.

 Treatment

-Immediate treatment of drug-induced OGC can be achieved with intravenous antimuscarinic benzatropine or procyclidine; these are usually effective within 5 minutes, although they may take as long as 30 minutes for full effect.
-Further doses of procyclidine may be needed after 20 minutes.
+Immediate treatment of drug-induced OGC can be achieved with intravenous antimuscarinics, such as benzatropine or procyclidine.
 Any causative new medication should be discontinued.
-The condition may also be treated with 25 mg diphenhydramine.
+The condition may also be treated with the antihistamine diphenhydramine.